 The Oklahoma tax

-To take advantage of the newly enacted tax, the pass-through entity must make an election no later than June 28, 2019 for tax years beginning in 2019.
+To take advantage of the newly enacted tax, the pass-through entity must make an election no later than June 28, 2019, for tax years beginning in 2019.
 The window for making an election will not open again until Jan.
-1, 2020 for tax year 2020 and forward.
+1, 2020, for the tax year 2020 and forward.

 The tax is calculated by aggregating each member’s tax as determined by multiplying the following: 1) each member’s Oklahoma distributive share of the electing pass-through entity; 2) the entity’s Oklahoma net entity income for the tax year; and 3) the highest state marginal individual income tax rate levied if the member is an individual, trust or estate, or six percent if the member is a corporation, pass-through entity or financial institution.

 Oklahoma taxpayers considering the election must make a formal election before the deadline for the 2019 tax year.
 Going forward, the election must be made within two months and 15 days after the start of the tax year.
 The election is binding until revoked within the same period that an election must be made.

 Becoming an electing pass-through entity and payment of pass-through entity tax at the entity level is elective and is not required.
 Not all pass-through entity members may benefit from the election and may have other tax considerations that would make the election undesirable.
 Other entities may benefit by converting to a pass-through entity.
 Taxpayers considering the election should contact their state tax advisers with questions.